rock-solid/wordpress-mobile-pack/wp-content/plugins/wordpress-mobile-pack/readme.txt

 Support for various ad networks will be added in future releases.
 These will be managed enterily from the admin panel, so you won't have to modify the source to integrate ads.

 == Changelog ==

+= 2.0.1 =
+* Hide comments button if the comments are disabled for an article
+* Hide back and comments buttons at scroll within an article and display them at tap
+* Hide 'Latest' category from the main menu
+* Within a category, display a single article per page only if the article has a featured image.
+* Fixed bug - verify if the curl library is installed before checking for updates
+* Fixed bug - url rewriting for categories with punctuation or other special characters

 = 2.0 =
 * Enterily rebuilt to use Sencha Touch for the mobile web application and a separate admin panel.
 NO backwards compatibility with v1.2.5.